RogueRope/SurvivalGuide/things-to-bring.md

 * Toothbrush / paste
 * A towel.
 * Any medications you may need, both prescription and non-prescription.
 Note: If your medications need to be kept cool, make sure to make provisions for this.
 Please contact [support@roguerope.be](mailto:support@roguerope.be) for any questions or concerns.

+# Food
+* something to drink.
+* something to put on your bread in the morning.

 ## Do not bring: